 Sectoral Opportunities in India

-The healthcare and pharmaceutical industries also attract buyouts, driven by growing demand for accessible healthcare and cutting-edge medical solutions.
-Meanwhile, real estate and infrastructure are thriving sectors, drawing a remarkable $2.5 billion in PE/VC investments in May 2024 alone.
-Growth investments have become a prominent trend in recent years, accounting for 36% of total PE/VC investments that month, followed closely by buyouts, which reached $2.3 billion.
+These sectors are thriving, drawing a remarkable $2.5 billion in PE/VC investments in May 2024 alone.
+Growth investments have become a prominent trend, accounting for 36% of total PE/VC investments that month, followed closely by buyouts, which reached $2.3 billion.

 Favorable Regulatory Environment